DOCUMENT TSC-2026/B51 · BLOG POST 51 · CONSUMER COMMERCE · REV. 01

 Most Shopify brands treat email as a thing they do on Thursdays.
 They batch a campaign, send it to the whole list, watch a small spike, and move on.
 Meanwhile the part of email that actually compounds, the automated flows running quietly in the background, is half-built or never touched.
 That is backwards.
 Campaigns are the noise.
 Flows are the machine.

 Email is not a minor channel you optimize at the edges.
-For brands that run it well, email and SMS together drive north of a quarter of total store revenue, and the bulk of that comes from a handful of automated flows triggered by what a customer actually does (Klaviyo benchmarks).
+For brands that run it well, email and SMS together drive north of a quarter of total store revenue, and the bulk of that comes from a handful of automated flows triggered by what a customer actually does.
 The brands leaving money on the table are almost never the ones sending too few campaigns.
-They are the ones whose flows are missing, misordered, or never tuned after the day they were turned on.
+They are the ones whose flows are missing, single-email where they should be sequences, or running on defaults nobody has touched since setup.

-So here is the operator version: the flows that carry the revenue, the logic behind each, what they should earn, and the order to build them in.
+Here is the operator version: the flows that carry the revenue, the logic behind each, what they should earn, and the order to build them in.
 Tool-agnostic in principle, though I will use Klaviyo's structure because it is what most Shopify brands run.
+What Klaviyo itself costs as you scale is in Klaviyo pricing decoded.

 The vocabulary,